Menu

 • Woodridge, IL

-Deadlines for Filing a Mesothelioma Claim in Illinois
+Deadlines for Filing a Mesothelioma Lawsuit in Illinois

-It’s also important that claims are filed in a timely manner.
-Each state has its own filing deadlines, or statutes of limitations.
-These deadlines apply to personal injury and wrongful death claims related to asbestos exposure.
+It’s important that cases are filed on time.
+Each state has its own filing deadlines set by laws called statutes of limitations.
+These deadlines apply to personal injury and wrongful death lawsuits related to asbestos exposure.

 Illinois Statutes of Limitations